 While in 2017 the cap-and-ball Remington 1858 has since become an object for collectors, with modern reproductions relegated to use by cowboy-action shooters, the .22 LR is still just as important a cartridge as it ever has been.
 In fact, most of the durable, small-bore rifles on this list are still in production today, and those that aren't are still in the gun racks of many Americans...still shooting, still plinking, and still helping new shooters learn the fundamentals.

-Here's a look at some of the best and most important .22 LR rifles ever made.
+Here's a look at some of the best .22 LR rifles you can buy.

 Today, the gun is made by Remington Arms, but was originally produced by Marlin Firearms Company in New Haven, Connecticut and has been in continuous production since 1960.
 If you learned to shoot on a .22 rifle as a kid in the years since, there’s a good chance you shot a Model 60.